hashicorp/terraform/website/source/docs/providers/aws/r/kinesis_firehose_delivery_stream.html.markdown

 }
 ```

-~> **NOTE:** Kinesis Firehose is currently only support in us-east-1, us-west-2 and eu-west-1.
-This implementation of Kinesis Firehose only supports the s3 destination type
+~> **NOTE:** Kinesis Firehose is currently only supported in us-east-1, us-west-2 and eu-west-1.
+This implementation of Kinesis Firehose only supports the s3 destination type as Terraform doesn't support Redshift yet.

 ## Argument Reference